 The purpose of the test plan is to provide an overall test planning and test management view of your test initiative.
 You can customize the test plan’s fields to track: Scope, Risks, Strategy, Pass/Fail Criteria, Test Bed and so on.
 If that makes sense, you can also track test execution cycles by associating test cycles to a test plan.
 By doing so, you will be able to track test cycles from the test plan perspective.
 In addition to that, there are several reports you can filter by test plan (which will aggregate all stats/results from the child test cycles linked to the test plan).
 Test plans are not required for regular TM4J usage.
-Learn more: Managing Test Plans.
+Learn more: Waterfall Development with Test Plans.

 Yes, TM4J is tightly integrated with Jira so you can link test cases, test cycles and test plans to any Issue type in Jira.
 TM4J also offers traceability reports to track traceability and coverage under the 'Legacy reports' section.
 We will be introducing all reports in this section within the new reporting section for TM4J in the coming months.